 Although they can occasionally be found in other roles, truss bridges are synonymous with railroads.
 First patented in 1848, the Warren Truss is the most common subdesign used in railroad construction.
 The design consists of longitudinal members joined together by angled cross-members, and is usually constructed out of steel or iron.
 Truss bridges are typically built with the majority of their construction above-deck, with trains traveling through the framework, however some are built with an inverted design, with the framework underneath the rail deck.
 These are known as Deck Truss bridges.

 Truss bridges can again be found across North America as well as elsewhere in the world, and can usually be found at river crossings.
-Due to their below-deck construction, Deck Truss bridges are typically only used in locations where the track height is significantly higher than the water level.
+Due to their below-deck construction, Deck Truss bridges are typically only used in locations where the train track height is significantly higher than the water level.

 Other Bridge Types

 Although the above four types are the most common, there are other bridge types with less prevalence that can nevertheless be found in the North American rail system.
 Some of these include steel arch bridges, which are derived from the basic design of deck arch bridges, reinforced concrete bridges, and even covered bridges on some New England lines!

 Adding a Bridge to Your Layout

 Having an impressive looking bridge is excellent, but for it to make sense on your model train layout, you need to consider how your toy trains will reach it!

 There are two commonly used options for this:

 - You can bring the train track up to your bridge height by using Woodland Scenics Risers.
 Once installed, you can create a natural looking bank on each side of your roadbed using the same methods as you would to build a mountain.
 This is a great option for giving your figure operators an unobstructed view of your model trains as they ascend over your landscape or city.